tjelvar-olsson/biologists-guide-to-computing/source/keeping-track-of-your-work.rst

 We will do this by developing scripts to analyse the data in the SwissProt FASTA file.
 When developing scripts it is often beneficial to build them up one step at a time, adding functionality as one goes along.
-However, as scripts become more complex one often accidentally break them whilst trying to add more functionality.
+However, as scripts become more complex one often accidentally breaks them whilst trying to add more functionality.
 To make things worse it can often be difficult to remember what changes were introduced since the last working state of the code.